- Amphibian Species of the World on Twitter

 Comment

 See comments under Desmognathus marmoratus, where literature for when Desmognathus intermedius was considered part of that taxon.
-Desmognathus intermedius is the Desmognathus quadramaculatus C of Beamer and Lamb, 2020, Zootaxa, 4734: 1–61, as discussed by Raffaëlli, 2022, Salamanders & Newts of the World: 1013–1014, who provided a detailed account of its range, natural history, and literature.
+Desmognathus intermedius is the Desmognathus marmoratus C of Beamer and Lamb, 2020, Zootaxa, 4734: 1–61, as discussed by Raffaëlli, 2022, Salamanders & Newts of the World: 1013–1014, provided an account summarizing systematics, morphology, life history, population status, and distribution (including a polygon map).

 External links: